 Tall and powerful, striker Eaves joined City in July 2019 after building a strong reputation in the lower leagues for goals and assists.
 His early appearances showed flashes of good touches for a big man, but it wasn’t until the first day of October that Eaves opened his goal account with a spectacular flying header that won the game against Sheffield Wednesday.
 He then scored more regularly, pinnacling with a game winning hattrick in the FA Cup against Rotherham, before suffering a nasty ankle injury in late February at Preston.
 Eaves returned to first team action in June 2020.

-In 2020/21 Eaves battled with Josh Magennis for the centre forward role, after a poor start to the season Tom found form as the winter months approached, only to be stopped in his tracks in January 2021 by a two month lay-off with a thigh injury.
-While the route back to the first eleven only became open when Magennis was absent on international duty, Eaves continued to battle away and won the crucial penalty at Lincoln in April 2021 that was converted by Mallik Wilks and secured promotion back to the Championship at the first attempt.
+During the 2020/21 season Eaves battled with Josh Magennis for the centre forward role, after a poor start to the season Tom found form as the winter months approached only to be stopped in his tracks in January 2021 by a two month lay-off with a thigh injury.
+While the route back to the first eleven only became open when Magennis was absent on international duty, Eaves continued to plug away and won the crucial penalty at Lincoln in April 2021 that was converted by Mallik Wilks and secured promotion back to the Championship at the first attempt.

 Date/Place of Birth: 4 December 1991, Liverpool